dtr200/algorithms-unlocked/readme.md

-# T.Cormen Unlocked Algorithms in JavaScript
+# T.Cormen Algorithms Unlocked in JavaScript

-Here is my implementation of algorithms from T.Cormen "Unlocked Algorithms".
+Here is my implementation of algorithms from T.Cormen "Algorithms Unlocked".

 * Linear search